Locations:

 A note from Cleveland Clinic

-Try not to panic if your healthcare provider tells you you're positive for group B strep during pregnancy.
-It's caused by bacteria that occur naturally in your body, not by anything you did wrong.
-The chances of you passing group B strep to your baby are quite low, especially if you take antibiotics during labor.
-Talk to your provider about group B strep and share any concerns you have.
-In most cases, testing positive for GBS causes no problems, and your baby is healthy.
+Try not to panic if your healthcare provider tells you you’re positive for group B strep during pregnancy.
+Bacteria that live naturally in your body cause it, not anything you did.
+Your provider will give you antibiotics during labor through an IV in your arm.
+The chances of passing group B strep to your baby are very low.
+Talk to your provider about group B strep and share any concerns you have about testing positive.

 Medically Reviewed